suturo16/planning/README.md

 **Step 2**: _Test/review the codebase_.
 Now that you have checked out the changed code you are able to test the new feature/the bugfix (the reviewing process also includes running the full test suite, which will be done by CI in the future).
 If something is wrong, reply to the discussion on the merge request and wait for a response from the creator.
 After the creator changed the code again, `pull` and test it again.
 This will be an ongoing cycle until everyone is happy with the added/deleted code.

 **Step 3**: _Merge the feature branch_.
-At this point in time you should be able to merge the request in the GitLab.
-You SHOULD check the checkbox next to the merge button to delete the branch after merging.
-Then hit the merge button.
+At this point in time you should be able to merge the request on GitHub.
+Hit the merge button.
+You SHOULD click the button next to the merge button to delete the branch after merging.
 Done.